A character who is often a Large Ham

 - In another cartoon, Donald catches his nephews with cigars and makes them smoke the whole box as punishment.
 When he realizes the cigars were his birthday present, he shrinks down until he falls through a knothole on the floor.

 - Goofy shrinks after being caught outside in his nightgown in the cartoon "Father's Week End".

 - In one episode, Fred goes to Mr. Slate's office after attending a masquerade party where he thinks he was schmoozing up to Slate, expecting a pay raise.
 Instead, Fred discovers that Slate was the guy at the party to whom he was bad-mouthing the boss, and as Slate hurls back the insults Fred gave him, Fred gets smaller and smaller, still holding the (non-shrinking) cigar Slate gave him.
 This after Fred had told Barney to "Think big and be big."

-- In another episode (titled "My Fair Freddy"), Fred, under the tutelage of the Great Gazoo (who for

-  once isn't using magic to help him), does ballet in a tutu.
-He unknowingly attracts attention from

-  various people throughout Bedrock, even those from the Loyal Order of Water Buffaloes.
-Fred finishes

-  and discovers he had been watched the whole time, and promptly shrinks.
-Believe it or not, things
+- In another episode (titled "My Fair Freddy"), Fred, under the tutelage of the Great Gazoo (who for once isn't using magic to help him), does ballet in a tutu.
+He unknowingly attracts attention from various people throughout Bedrock, even those from the Loyal Order of Water Buffaloes.
+Fred finishes and discovers he had been watched the whole time, and promptly shrinks.
+Believe it or not, things end well.

-  end well.

-  - Another example: after Fred and Barney go behind Wilma and Betty's backs, quitting their jobs,

-  opening their own drive-in restaurant, and hiring cute waitresses, neither Wilma nor Betty let them

-  live it down, and embarrass them by re-enacting the waitress' song-and-dance routine at dinner,

-  causing Fred and Barney to shrink in humiliation.
+- Another example: After Fred and Barney go behind Wilma's and Betty's backs, quitting their jobs, opening their own drive-in restaurant, and hiring cute waitresses, neither Wilma nor Betty lets them live it down, and embarrass them by re-enacting the waitresses' song-and-dance routine at dinner, causing Fred and Barney to shrink in humiliation.